D'Andre Swift

-D'Andre Tiyon Swift (born January 14, 1999) is an American football running back for the Detroit Lions of the National Football League (NFL).
-He played college football at Georgia and was drafted by the Lions with the third pick of the second round of the 2020 NFL Draft.
+D'Andre Tiyon Swift (born January 14, 1999) is an American professional football running back for the Chicago Bears of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Detroit Lions in the second round of the 2020 NFL draft.
+In 2023, he was traded to the Philadelphia Eagles, where he earned his first Pro Bowl selection, before signing with the Bears in 2024.

-Early years
+Early life

 Swift attended St. Joseph's Preparatory School in Philadelphia, Pennsylvania.
 As a senior, he played high school football and rushed for 1,564 yards on 149 carries with 25 touchdowns.
 He committed to the University of Georgia to play college football.

 College career

+2017: Freshman year

 As a freshman at Georgia in 2017, Swift was the third running back behind future NFL starters Nick Chubb and Sony Michel.
 On 73 carries, he rushed for 597 yards with three touchdowns.

+2018: Sophomore year

-His sophomore year, Swift split carries fairly evenly with junior Elijah Holyfield, though he was used more often as a receiver.
+In his sophomore year, Swift split carries fairly evenly with junior Elijah Holyfield, though he was used more often as a receiver.
 He had three consecutive games with over 100 yards rushing in games against Florida, Kentucky, and Auburn that season.
 In the SEC Championship against Alabama, he had 16 carries for 75 rushing yards and a rushing touchdown to go along with six receptions for 63 receiving yards and a receiving touchdown in the 35–28 loss.

+2019: Junior year

 As a junior, Swift recorded five games with over 100 rushing yards and had a stretch of four consecutive games with a rushing touchdown.
 He totaled 196 carries for 1,218 rushing yards and seven rushing touchdowns to go along with 24 receptions for 216 receiving yards and one receiving touchdown in 14 games.